open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/pipeline/airflow/mwaa.md

 ---
-title: Run Connectors from MWAA
+title: Extract MWAA Metadata
-slug: /connectors/ingestion/run-connectors-from-mwaa
+slug: /connectors/pipeline/airflow/mwaa
 ---

-# Run Connectors from MWAA
+# Extract MWAA Metadata

-When running ingestion workflows from MWAA we have two main approaches:
+When running ingestion workflows from MWAA we have three approaches:

-1. Install the oprenmetadata-ingestion package as a requirement in the Airflow environment.
+1. Install the openmetadata-ingestion package as a requirement in the Airflow environment.
 We will then run the process using a `PythonOperator`
 2. Configure an ECS cluster and run the ingestion as an `ECSOperator`.
+3. Install a plugin and run the ingestion with the `PythonVirtualenvOperator`.

 We will now discuss pros and cons of each aspect and how to configure them.